-Worker's Compensation is, on the surface, a helpful institution.
+Worker's compensation is, on the surface, a helpful institution.
 It's guaranteed recompense if you're hurt in the line of duty, from dish washing to long-haul trucking.
 And why not?
 It's not unreasonable to think that an employer should try to keep employees from getting injured on the job.
 They are, in fact, obligated by law to provide a safe environment.

+So when things go wrong on the job site—a broken bone, a fall, a bear-mauling—employers in 98% of these United States provide guaranteed compensation to the injured employee in exchange for immunity from lawsuits.
 While the system appears to balance the needs of injured workers with protections for employers from large lawsuit awards, employers have a lot of different ways to weasel out of their obligation to employees who get hurt on the job.
-We're not a Worker's Comp firm, though.
-That's a different branch of the law.

 Texas Just HAD to Be Different.

-To be clear, the program is still available.
-Employers, which the Workers' Comp system calls "subscribers," can still enroll, paying into the program which then provides injury insurance to their employees.
-Unlike everywhere else, though, they can back out of Worker's Comp as "non-subscribers" and let the chips fall where they may if/when employees get hurt.
+To be clear, worker's compensation is still available in the Lone Star State.
+Employers, which the system calls subscribers, can still enroll in it and pay into the program which then provides injury insurance to their employees.
+Unlike everywhere else, though, they can back out of worker's comp as non-subscribers and let the chips fall where they may if/when employees get hurt.
+Those chips fall on lawsuits, which are pretty much the only recourse for injured employees in non-subscribing workplaces.

 Grossman Law has conveniently outlined these Texas Non-Subscriber Defenses on another page, so please read that if you could use a helpful reference.
+Since we're already here, though, I want to take a closer look at the Routine Job Defense and the argument of foreseeability.

 Another Way Carbs Can Ruin Your Life